 At Teach Starter, we support numerous charities as a company and though our employee groups.
 We have also partnered with the Leukaemia Foundation to produce teaching resources to support the World’s Greatest Shave.
 Many of these could also be easily adapted to other charities or as stand-alone, curriculum-aligned teaching resources.

 For some more ideas you could also read Emma’s great blog on Easy Ways to Support Bushfire Relief.

 Ferny Grove State School teacher Leanne Reid, says her school started supporting the Leukaemia Foundation after consultation with the school’s student leaders.
-In 2019 the school raised almost $20,000 for the cause, hitting the top-twenty World’s Greatest Shave fundraisers for the year.

 “We began doing ‘Spray for a Cure’ about 10 years ago (or it could be longer) at the behest of the Student Council,” Leanne says.